Rockbox: History

 The first of these ports, beginning in late 2004, was for the ColdFire-powered devices manufactured by iriver, focusing on the H1xx series of hard drive players (H110/H120/H140).
 About one year later, a port for the H3xx series became functional, offering similar functions.
 In late 2005, work began on a port of Rockbox to Apple's iPod portable players based on CPUs from ARM Ltd. incorporated into systems on a chip sold by PortalPlayer.
 Throughout 2006, Rockbox ports were made available for a variety of iPod models.
 Beginning in 2007, ports became available for a large number of additional ARM based targets, including players from Sandisk, Toshiba, Olympus and Philips in addition to newer Apple and iRiver players based on a variety of ARM7, ARM9 and ARM11 series processors.
 During this time, extensive work was conducted optimizing open source audio decoders for each of the ARM series processors.
 In 2008, porting began to processors based on the MIPS architecture.
 In 2010, work began on supporting "hosted" architectures where Rockbox runs as an application inside a of more complex operating system.

 As of 2012, all Rockbox ports have been accomplished by reverse engineering with little or no manufacturer assistance.
 As free software, many Rockbox developers and supporters hope to eventually see official manufacturer support for new ports, or at least unofficial assistance in porting Rockbox to new devices.
 Only a few companies have expressed interest in Rockbox, and none have officially contributed code to the project or included it with their hardware.
 The Sansa e200v1 port is the first to be started at the request of the hardware manufacturer, who gave the Rockbox team samples of their devices.

 Rockbox is continuously developed, with new Git builds being released after every source change, and stable releases every 4 months for targets deemed sufficiently mature.
 Additionally builds are often available to developers of unsupported targets, which, while somewhat functional, are typically not ready for general users due to incomplete features or poor stability.
 As of 2025, the latest stable build is 4.0.

-As of 2024, there have been no new ports released.